Table Of Contents

 Things To Consider While Switching To HTTPs

-There’s a lot of talks over the right way of switching to HTTPs.
+There’s a lot of talks about the right way of switching to HTTPs.
 If you are doing it for SEO purposes, you must consider a few things while making the change.

 When you have made the switch, you must redirect all your pages from HTTP to HTTPs, and that would affect the rankings.
-After this, you should also let Google know about the change using the Search Console.
+After this, you should also inform Google about the change using the Search Console.

 Here are few other things to consider when you switch from HTTP to HTTPs: